-The eldest male in the family for several generations had been named Samuel or Samuel Boyd, with the exception of my own Dad who was called Kenneth Boyd.
-The Boyd name originally entered the clan as the surname of Catherine Boyd, who married Hugh Wallace in West Kilbride in 1842 and has been included as a first name ever since.
+The Boyd name entered the Wallace clan as the surname of Catherine Boyd, who married Hugh Wallace in West Kilbride in 1842, and was valued as a first name within our family.

-Once in Australia, these Master Mariners often married young Irish emigrants and the family tree is scattered with at least 3 Mary Anne’s, an Honorah, several Mary’s and a Bridget.
+Once settled in Australia, these Master Mariners often married young Irish colonists.
+The family tree became scattered with at least three or four Mary Anne’s, an Honorah, several Mary’s and a Bridget.

-Mum carried on a tradition in her family of including May as a middle name (Ivy May) which I discovered had been her Dad’s infant baby sister who only survived a few months at the end of the 19th century) was Grandpa’s baby sister.
+Mum carried the tradition in her family of including May as a middle name (her name was Lorna May).
+I noticed in the family tree, Lorna May, (who survived a few months at the end of the 19th century) was Grandpa’s baby sister.